BasicComputation/x64-lecture/B03 - Debugging.md

 Microsoft name flags like this:	<br>
 Carry – CY | Overflow – OV | Sign – PL | Zero – ZR | Auxiliary – AC | Parity – PE | Direction – UP

+## More about debugging
+While debugging you can also go to memu->Windows->Disassembly <br>
+There you see the disassembled view of memory, so machine instruction presented in assebmly form. <br>
+In "Viewing Options":<br>
+- select "Show Code bytes" to see the data of each machine instruction
+- select "Show Source code" to see the source code along with disassembly
+- select "Show address" to see the address of each machine instruction
+- select "Show symbol names" to see the names of addressses in disassembly code

+Note that when a instruction read or write data, relative addresses are computated and shown within parentheses. <br>
+You see alot of "add byte ptr [rax],al", that is the disassembled view of data containing two bytes with the value 0.

 ## Multiplication and division examples
 Test out debugging this code if you want to and learn about the different multiplication and division instructions.
 You find out that the program crashes at one point.
 That is when the result from the division is to large for the destination register.
 Also try to divide by 0 and see the message given. while you are at it, try writing into or read from address 0.
 To do that give a register the value 0, and then "mov al, [register]" for example.

 ```asm
 ; see AMD manual for instruction reference - volume 3 chapter 3